 MASTER OF LEGAL STUDIES

-A Master of Legal Studies (MLS) program offers a cutting-edge curriculum that immerses students in the law and the intricacies of the U.S. legal system without investing three years to earn a J.D.
+The one-year Master of Legal Studies program offers a cutting-edge curriculum that immerses students in the law and the intricacies of the U.S. legal system without investing three years to earn a JD.

-If you find yourself needing a stronger foundation for working with and understanding law and regulation, this degree may be the right fit for you!
-Bolster your legal acumen and advance in your current role or expand your employment prospects in a wide range of professions.
+If you need a strong foundation for working with and understanding law and regulation, Utah Law's MLS program could be for you!
+Bolster your legal acumen and advance in your current role—or expand your employment prospects in a wide range of professions.

 Master of Legal Studies